Meetmeup12/task/README.md

 2. Copy and paste the Maven dependencies in the porn.xml file in eclipse
 3. Create New Java Project  and create Class
 4. Copy and paste the test script

-5.
-6.	import org.openqa.selenium.By;
+5	import org.openqa.selenium.By;

-7.
-8	import org.openqa.selenium.WebDriver;
+6	import org.openqa.selenium.WebDriver;

-9	import org.openqa.selenium.WebElement;
+7	import org.openqa.selenium.WebElement;

-10	import org.openqa.selenium.support.ui.Select;
+8	import org.openqa.selenium.support.ui.Select;

-11	Create WebDriverManager.chromedriver().setup();
+9	Create WebDriverManager.chromedriver().setup();

 	WebDriver driver = new ChromeDriver();

-12. Run the script
+10. Run the script